kimtae55/Simple-GWAS-Tutorial/README.md

 ```
 which should give me (n_cn, p) and (n_ad, p) data matrix for SNP, and (n_cn, q) and (n_ad, q) matrix for FDG PET.
 These data matrices are column cenetered with mean 0, and scaled to have unit variance, and are now ready for SCCA analysis.

-### Analysis 2: To characterize and compare metabolic connectivity patterns in CN and AD groups using FDG-PET data
+### Analysis 2: To characterize metabolic connectivity patterns in CN and AD groups using FDG-PET data

  K (n_cn, p) and (n_ad, p) data matrices of ICA componenets representing metabolic connectivity of K brain subnetworks.